N3M3515069/photonic-crystal/DCGAN_STAGE_1/README.md

-# Photonic Crystal GAN — Stage 1 DCGAN
+# Photonic Crystal — Stage 1 DCGAN

 Independent PyTorch implementation of the Stage 1 DCGAN architecture described in:
 > *A deep learning approach for high-resolution and enhanced efficiency in photonic power dividers*